Timeline of the National Hockey League: Twenty-six teams (1993–98)

 The next season, another two teams were added, the Florida Panthers and the Mighty Ducks of Anaheim, paying an expansion fee of $50 million each ($ million today), with Anaheim paying an additional $25 million ($ million today) to the Los Angeles Kings for infringing on their region.
 The Minnesota North Stars relocated, becoming the Dallas Stars.

 The league changed the conference names from Wales and Campbell to Eastern and Western, respectively, and changed the division names from Adams, Patrick, Norris, and Smythe to Northeast, Atlantic, Central, and Pacific, respectively.

 Finally, the league realigned several teams.
-With the expansion Mighty Ducks joining the Pacific Division in the Western Conference, the original Winnipeg Jets left the Pacific for the Central, the Tampa Bay Lightning left the Central Division and Western Conference for the Atlantic and the Eastern, respectively, and the Pittsburgh Penguins left the Atlantic Division for the Northeast to make room for the expansion Florida Panthers.
+With the expansion Mighty Ducks joining the Pacific Division in the Western Conference, the Winnipeg Jets left the Pacific for the Central, the Tampa Bay Lightning left the Central Division and Western Conference for the Atlantic and the Eastern, respectively, and the Pittsburgh Penguins left the Atlantic Division for the Northeast to make room for the expansion Florida Panthers.